 Magic Kingdom Tips

-43. Best Place to Watch Enchantment.
+54. Best Place to Happily Ever After.
 The best place to see the Enchantment show is to the right of the Partners statue on the side walkways that lead to Tomorrowland.
 This way you will be in the perfect spot to see Tinker Bell flying overhead.

-45. Priority Genie+ Selections for the Magic Kingdom are Peter Pan’s Flight, Space Mountain, Big Thunder Mountain, and Splash Mountain.
+56. Priority Genie+ Selections for the Magic Kingdom are Peter Pan’s Flight, Jungle Cruise, Space Mountain, and Big Thunder Mountain.

 Epcot Tips

-49. Purchase the Individual Lightning Lane for Guardians of the Galaxy: Cosmic Rewind.
+61. Purchase the Individual Lightning Lane for Guardians of the Galaxy: Cosmic Rewind.
+Try for the virtual queue first, but if you didn’t get one then purchase the Individual Lightning Lane for this ride.

 Hollywood Studio’s Tips